digital-medicine/ndemobil-bild-summer-school-codespace/README.md

 ## Important things to note

 Codespaces is not completely free.
 Free users have 120 core-hours per month and Pro users have 180 core-hours per month.
 The default codespace runs on a 2-core machine, so that's 60 hours (or 90 hours) of free usage per month before getting charged.
 Make sure to stop your codespace when you're not using it (it automatically stops after 30 minutes of inactivity by default).
 See more pricing details [here](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces), and manage your active codespaces [here](https://github.com/codespaces).

+> **_NOTE:_** ⚠️ When you're not using your codespace, deactivate it by going to [Codespaces](https://github.com/codespaces), pressing the 3 dots on the right side of the codespace, and pressing "Stop codespace".
+You can also deactivate it within the codespace by pressing "Codespaces" at the bottom left of VS Code and selecting "Stop Current Codespace".
+This is **IMPORTANT** to avoid billing after the summer school!

+Edited files in your workspace are not deleted when stopping the codespace and the container won't need to be rebuilt when you start it again.
+Provided that you're under the storage limit (15 GB for Free users and 20 GB for Pro), you won't be charged if your codespace is offline.
+I recommend committing your repository changes on your codespace often to avoid losing work if you were to delete your codespace.

 ## Setup